 Japanese gardens use shades of green and natural elements to create a distinctive space.
 Rocks with interesting shapes and textures are often used as design elements and zen gardens can be added as a feature.
 There are also water fountains present.

 English gardens emphasize the architecture of your home.
 Many shrubs and perennials are used in the design, which means high maintenance is required.
-The flowers can give this type of garden a romantic air and some additional features may include arbors or bird baths.
+The grand opening flower stands can give this type of garden a romantic air and some additional features may include arbors or bird baths.

 This type of design includes tall plants, such as olive trees, lilacs and cypress trees.
 The stand out feature in this landscape is the draping of plants along your house and the colors of white, blue and purple.

 Xeriscapes are most popular in hot and dry climates because they use little water.
 Low water plants include cacti, lantanas, Texas sage and Vitex trees.
 These may seem barren if not done with design in mind, but choosing the right plants for your area will enhance your space tremendously.

 For less maintenance and a more casual design, the woodland landscape works with the natural flora and fauna in your climate.